SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 ./files/kafkaprocess.sh
 ```

-Copy the output of the file to use in a little bit
+Copy the output of the file (last line of the output) to use in a little bit

 ***Step 8:*** Open another cloud shell session simultaneously and log into the spark cluster via ssh